 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Chile remains a leader in the region, widely admired for its historic economic and political stability, transparency, and strong democratic institutions.
-This strong foundation gave Chile the ability to address widespread social unrest through political means and peaceful elections.
-Chile is also admired for how it mitigated the spread of COVID-19, through a strong program of mobility restrictions but also a vaccination campaign in which almost 90% of the population is now fully vaccinated.
+Chile continues to be a strong trading partner and export market for U.S. companies, largely due to its open market policies, zero tariffs, solid business practices, and low corruption index.
+Regarded as a regional leader, Chile has a history of economic and political stability, transparency, and strong democratic institutions, which gave it the ability to address widespread social unrest through political means and peaceful elections.
+Chile is also admired for how it mitigated the spread of COVID-19 through a strong program of mobility restrictions but also a vaccination campaign in which over 90% of the population has been fully vaccinated.

 However, after a 40-year run of economic stability, Chile has entered a period of uncertainty.
 Investors and the business community are apprehensive about current government proposals to expand the role of government in the economy and provide expansive social services by reducing the involvement of the private sector.
 Since his term began in March 2022, President Gabriel Boric and his team have proposed broad tax reforms to finance additional social programs outlined in his agenda.
 Although Congress is divided evenly among left- and right-leaning political parties, some pending legislation could bring significant change to business rules and regulations, particularly in industries such as mining, energy, water, healthcare, and financial services.
 In September 2022, Chileans rejected a new constitution drafted in response to the civil unrest in October 2019 to replace the current constitution established in 1980 under the Pinochet regime.
 However, analysts expect economic uncertainty to continue into 2023 as Congress takes on reforms, whether under a new constitutional process or President Boric’s agenda.